Charges expected Thursday for Trump’s company, top executive

 A grand jury was recently empaneled to weigh evidence and New York Attorney General Letitia James said she was assigning two of her lawyers to work with Vance on the criminal probe while she continues a civil investigation of Trump.

 Messages seeking comment were left with a spokesperson and lawyers for the Trump Organization.
-Messages were also left with lawyers for Weisselberg and other company executives.
+Weisselberg’s lawyer, Mary Mulligan, declined to comment.
 The Manhattan district attorney’s office declined to comment.

-Trump’s spokesperson did not immediately response to a request for comment, but Jason Miller, a longtime former senior adviser to the Republican, spun the looming charges as “politically terrible for the Democrats.”
+Trump’s spokesperson did not immediately respond to a request for comment, but Jason Miller, a longtime former senior adviser to the Republican, spun the looming charges as “politically terrible for the Democrats.”

 “They told their crazies and their supplicants in the mainstream media this was about President Trump.
 Instead, their Witch Hunt is persecuting an innocent 80 year-old man for maybe taking free parking!”
 Miller tweeted, apparently referring to Weisselberg, who is 73.